Left unprocessed, repressed anger will wreak havoc on your happiness, your relationships, and your overall life.

 Remember, as much as you may want to, you can’t just think your way through repressed anger.
 Yes, journalling, talk-based therapy, and CBT can help, but you can’t release the emotions through thought alone.
 You have to experience them.

-Release the anger gradually (it will inevitably take multiple sessions), be gentle with yourself and allow your thoughts and feelings to bubble up afterwards, and eventually you’ll be able to find authentic forgiveness for the people who you believe wronged you, and you can send them love and wish them well.
+Release your anger gradually.
+It will inevitably take multiple sessions, which is totally fine and normal.
+Be gentle with yourself and allow your thoughts and feelings to bubble up afterwards.
+Eventually you’ll be able to find authentic forgiveness for the people who you believe wronged you, and you can send them love and wish them well.

 Dedicated to your success,